nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 #### T-shirts

-I like fitted t-shirts myself.
+I like fitted t-shirts but mostly wear baggy ones admittedly.
+Doing something simple like rolling up the sleeves helps create a more structured look.

 #### Jackets